naninovel/docs/docs/guide/special-effects.md

 When no `params` is specified, default parameters will be used.
 You can find both "start" (accepted by the [`@fx`](/api/#fx) command) and "stop" (accepted by the [`@stopfx`](/api/#stopfx) command) parameters available for each effect and their default values in the docs below.

 ## ShakePrinter
-Shakes printer with the specified ID or the currently active one.
+Shakes printer with the specified ID or the default one.

 ### Demo